 Apple sells several different iPhones, but the iPhone X is the company’s flagship mode.
 It’s also the company’s most expensive iPhone option.

 Apple isn’t talking about the second-generation iPhone X yet and we probably won’t get the announcement until the fall of 2018 if the company sticks to the usual release cycle.
 That said, we can already help you decide if waiting for 2018’s version of the iPhone X is worth it.

 The iPhone X is an outstanding phone, but it’s pricey and only comes in two colors with two storage options and one screen size.
-There are plenty of reasons to upgrade right now, but some of you might want to avoid early adoption and wait for the 2018 iPhone models.
+There are plenty of reasons to upgrade right now, but some of you might want to avoid it and wait for the 2018 iPhone models.

 Those of you who want the iPhone X experience in a bigger package might want to wait for the rumored iPhone X Plus.
 A credible Apple source believes the company is in the process of making an iPhone X with a larger screen.